aerogear/modern-appdev-workshop/README.md

 oc process -f openshift-template.yml --param APPLICATION_IMAGE=<dockerhubusername>/<imagename>:latest | oc create -f -
 ```

-## 4) Creating an Application in The Mobile Developer Console
+## E) Creating an Application in The Mobile Developer Console

 The Mobile Developer Console (MDC) simplifies and bootstraps mobile application development on OpenShift by making it simple to provision and bind Mobile Services to your Application.
 Let's create a representation of our Application in the MDC.